readmeio/metrics-sdk-rails-sample/README.md

+> 👋 Our Rails example has moved to a new home within our SDK repository.
+Check it out [here](https://github.com/readmeio/metrics-sdks/tree/main/packages/ruby/examples/metrics-rails).

 # ReadMe Ruby SDK - Sample Rails Application

 This repository contains a sample Rails application that shows how to configure